entando/entando-docs/vuepress/docs/v6.3.2/docs/curate/ecr-bundle-details.md

 >
 > The `code` property `yourbundleid` is inside `descriptor.yaml`.

-To use static files in a widget or Page Template, use the FTL tag `<@wp.resourceURL />`:
+To use static files in a Widget or Page Template, use the FTL tag `<@wp.resourceURL />`:

     <img src="<@wp.resourceURL />yourbundleid/images/logo.png">
     <link rel="stylesheet" href="<@wp.resourceURL />yourbundleid/css/styles.css">